systemd/mkosi/mkosi/resources/mkosi.md

 `SourceDateEpoch=`, `--source-date-epoch=`

-: Takes a timestamp as argument.
-Resets file modification times of all files to this timestamp.
+: Takes a timestamp in seconds since the UNIX epoch as argument.
+  File modification times of all files will be clamped to this value.
   The variable is also propagated to systemd-repart and scripts executed by mkosi.
 If not set explicitly, `SOURCE_DATE_EPOCH` from `--environment` and from the host environment are tried in that order.
   This is useful to make builds reproducible.
 See